meghdadFar/snlp/README.md

 ```

 The above script creates an analysis report that includes distribution plots and word clouds for different POS tags, for text, and bar plots and histograms for labels.
 You can specify up to
 4 labels of type *categorical* or *numerical*.
 See the example below for including another label of *numerical* type.
-The report is automatically rendered in the browser via `plotly` default port assignment.
-But you also have the option of saving the report in an HTML format by setting the `save_report` argument to `True`.
+The report is automatically rendered in the browser via `plotly` port assignment.
+But you also have the option of saving the report in the HTML format by setting the `save_report` argument to `True`.

 ```python
 import numpy as np